khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 # Action potential and Pain

+### Session 1

 >  🟢 A side-comment: I sensed some confusion in some of the faces last time, as ... but we need to strike a balance between talking about lofty topics and some nuts-and bolts.
 As if we abandon the hard mechanistic science altogether, and jump to the philosophy of mind, or so, we will loose all rooting, and I won't be able to even hint at one certain things are true, or not true, or possible, or impossible.
 So we have to juggle these two aspects of the course - the "facts and their understanding" (like, how things work), with "what it all means", and "what the implications are".
 We'll keep doing that!
 And if you have any feedback or concerns at any point, please reach out and let me know!

->
+Assignment about the permeable membrane (KCl on one side, NaCl on the other...)

+Live drawing on the whiteboard of where K wants to go (as an answer for Quiz 1).

+Quiz about ions

+### Session 2

 >  🟢 I use some emojis when responding to questions.
 Fire and Gem are basically the same, for cool questions.
-Lightbulb is for myself, to remember to address it A warning sign will appear when I didn't like the question very much.
+Lightbulb is for myself, to remember to address it.
+A warning sign will appear when I didn't like the question very much.
 Note that neither fire nor gem is a real "grade", as some questions just happen to be about topics that are exciting, or relevant for the course.
-So it's a combination of the quality of a question, and a lottery, about which questions I can actually answer haha!
+So it's a combination of the quality of a question, and a lottery, about which questions I can actually answer.
+A warning side is however a warning that questions like that won't count in the future.
+You don't need to write a lot, but you need to write well enough for me to understand you.

 Follow-ups on water video (start with questions that were asked):